 Hence, decreasing $M_\mathrm{turn}$ or $t_*$ raises the population-averaged SFE by activating more low-mass halos or accelerating star formation, whereas increasing $\alpha_*$ tilts star formation toward higher-mass halos.
-The X-ray luminosity-to-SFR ratio primarily governs the timing and \emph{uniformity} of IGM heating: larger values drive earlier and more spatially uniform heating (reducing temperature contrast and weakening the variance peak associated with X-ray heating), whereas smaller values produce slower, patchier heating that can enhance that peak.
+The X-ray luminosity-to-SFR ratio primarily governs the timing and uniformity of IGM heating: larger values drive earlier and more spatially uniform heating (reducing temperature contrast and weakening the variance peak associated with X-ray heating), whereas smaller values produce slower, patchier heating that can enhance that peak.
 Because higher effective SFE and blue-tilted/isocurvature-enhanced small-scale power both advance key milestones (WF coupling, X-ray heating, reionization), their observable signatures can be partially degenerate; our use of both variance and skewness across redshift helps to disentangle these effects.
 For reference, among our three models, Model~2 adopts smaller $M_\mathrm{turn}$ and $t_*$ and a larger X-ray luminosity-to-SFR ratio than Model~1 (higher effective SFE and earlier, more uniform heating), while Model~3 adopts a larger $M_\mathrm{turn}$ and a lower X-ray luminosity-to-SFR ratio (lower effective SFE, delayed and patchier heating) \citep{2022PhRvD.105h3523M}.
 Unless otherwise stated, all figures showing the dependence on the isocurvature parameters adopt astrophysical model 1 in Table~I as the fiducial astrophysical setup.